bulletmark/encfsui/README.md

 which copies encfsui to `$HOME/bin/` and encfsui.desktop to `$HOME/.local/share/applications/`.

-Alternately, to install in a system system area for all users type:
+Alternately, to install in a system area for all users type:

     sudo make install